poverfield/gather-pilot/index.md

 ## The problem

-On the day, the planner becomes the single point of contact for every "what time?" and "where do I go?" questions.
+On the day, the planner becomes the single point of contact for every "what time?" and "where do I go?" question.
 From the bridal party at 9am to the great-aunt who lost the printed itinerary.

 - **Everyone needs a different version of the schedule.** The bridal party's call time isn't the guests' arrival time.
 Today that means separate group texts, printouts, and a lot of repeating yourself.
 - **Changes don't travel.** When the ceremony slips 30 minutes, or the venue has to move inside due to weather, there's no fast, reliable way to reach exactly the people affected.